spreadshare/runner/SpreadShare/ZeroMQ/PROTOCOL.md

 Failure and error states will contain a message indicating what went wrong.
 Three different types of commands are listed.
 Status commands request aspects of the current configuration of the bot.
 Active commands may be executed while the bot is in a `started` or `stopped` state.
 Passive commands may __only__ be executed while the bot is in a `stopped` state.

 The bot has two states:
-- `Started`: The bot is actively running
+- `started`: The bot is actively running
-- `Stopped`: The bot is alive, but is not trading or fetching data (?)
+- `stopped`: The bot is alive, but is not trading or fetching data (?)

+This service is operating on port `5555` and returns JSON data.
 ---

 ## Active commands